-When notification is received that an individual is interested in one of the Massage Therapy Programs, via the Program Inquiry link on the OCHT website, they will receive an email from the Program Coordinator with:

-- Program Summary for the Full-time or Accelerated or Advanced Standing Program - Offer to arrange a meeting/tour with the Program Coordinator
+When notification is received that an individual is interested in one of the Massage Therapy Programs, via the Program Inquiry link on the OCHT website, they will receive an email with information about the application and admission process as well as a link to a mandatory questionnaire.
+The Program Coordinator will follow up to arrange a meeting/tour with the Program Coordinator.
+Prior Leaning Assessment (PLA) and requirements for an Entrance Exam if applicable will also be mentioned.